jared-hembrow/python-doc-generator/README.md

 # Python Documentation Generator

-This is a command-line tool that helps you automatically generate HTML documentation from Python files.
-It extracts docstrings and organizes them into a user-friendly HTML format.
+This is a command-line tool that helps you automatically generate documentation from Python files.
+It extracts docstrings and organizes them into a user-friendly format.

 ## Installation